KyleSponz/Python-Musings/Postgre/README.md

 \du

-then run the following query change username and password to your needs
+then run the following query change username and password to your needs:

 CREATE ROLE <username> WITH SUPERUSER CREATEDB CREATEROLE LOGIN ENCRYPTED PASSWORD '1234';

-after that configure the installation to listen for all connections (this is for a development and testing environment ONLY) set the following in postgresql.conf listen_addresses = '*'
+after that configure the installation to listen for all connections (this is for a development and testing environment ONLY) set the following in postgresql.conf:

+listen_addresses = '*'

-add the following to pg_hba.conf host    all             all             0.0.0.0/0               scram-sha-256
+add the following to pg_hba.conf:

+host    all             all             0.0.0.0/0               scram-sha-256

-citations
+citations:

 https://kb.objectrocket.com/postgresql/how-to-create-a-role-in-postgres-1454
 https://stackoverflow.com/questions/3278379/how-to-configure-postgresql-to-accept-all-incoming-connections